Conway firefighters are investigating the cause of an overnight fire

 There is also heat and smoke damage throughout the other affected apartments.

-Crews with Horry County Fire Rescue helped fight the fire.
+Crews with Horry County Fire Rescue helped

 The Coastal Chapter of the American Red Cross is helping the victims.
 Financial assistance was given to six adults for lodging and to three adults for food and clothing, according to Red Cross spokeswoman Nanci Conley.
 Red Cross gave everyone comfort kits with hygiene items and provided referrals to partner agencies for long-term recovery, she said.